sarahciston/codingcare/posts/cf-unliving.md

 <!-- knots instead of threads, threnodies -->
 <!-- data bodies, drone aesthetics, interpolated and interpellated states -->

 I am still alive, On Kawara.
-I think about your postcards often.
 I find your dailiness remarkable.
-What it takes to get up in the morning.
-What it takes to make a painting, a life, a day after day.
+It takes so much: To get up at any time in the morning.
+To make a painting.
+To make a life.
+To make a day.
+Day after day.
+You fit this feeling in a postcard, with a view.
+You just report.

 <!-- A simple act of reporting.
 Distributing data, is always personal.  -->

 What I like about you is you don't offer any context.
 Just 'I got up'.
 Just 'I am still alive'.
 What more do you want from me, you seem to say.

 You wrote to Sol Lewitt, to XXXXX and XXXXX.
-I'll write to you.
-I am also still alive.
-It doesn't feel remarkable, but I mark it, remark it.
+[I hope I can/I'll] write to you.
+I am also still alive. [(Although (now) you're not.)]
+It doesn't feel remarkable, but it is, and I mark it, remark it.
 Some people I know are also alive but don't want to be.
 It's hard to know how to live, especially right now.
 And it always has been hard to know how to live.
-But we make our problems our own.
-We evade oneness daily through simple acts like 'I'.
+It always has been 'especially right now'.
+But each of us makes our problems our own.
+We evade oneness through simple acts like 'I'.
+We do it on the reg.

 Data accumulates days.

 You chose a a few basic rituals and stuck with them.
 All you needed to say was, "I am still alive."
-Sometimes the only affirmation we can hold is "I am still alive."
+Sometimes the only affirmation a person can hold is, "I am still alive."
 Sometimes it is all we can stand.
 Sometimes we can't even stand that.
 Sometimes that is enough.
 Sometimes even that is too much.

 I got up at 9:50am.
 I woke up several times before that.
 You also have a postcard series about this, and the times range wildly.
+This makes me like you more, I'll be honest.
+I resent some forms of dedication that [some] claim are required of me if I want to [XXXI don't know what][like if I really wanted to XYZ I would get up at 4am every day and write for 4 hours before starting my day as if this is the formula for everyone, as if we share the same capacities.]

-I felt young and girlish when I made art with data.
-I got comments like, "Are you depressed?
-You sure do sleep a lot."
+A few years ago I also made an artwork that tracked all my daily habits.
+I felt young and girlish when I made art with my data.
+(Would I have felt that way if it was someone else's data, someone seemingly less young ang girlish themselves?)
+I got comments like, "You sure do sleep a lot.
+Are you depressed?"
 I think I slept about the same as you, On Kawara.
 I'm sure we were both read into.
 And that was the point, but I still didn't like the feeling.
 Your context was the daily paper, a postcard of a skyscraper, a telegram.
-My context was an ipad screen, reading theory, [XXX].
+My context was shared ipad screens, reading critical media theory, a looming breakup.
+[Although who knows what might have been going on between you and your correspondees.]

+I also planned to make an app to collect as many streams of the data I was producing as possible.
+And I wanted to call it the simplest name possible: "I'm still alive" Because to over-know the body through data was eventually to say nothing.
+To turn being into producing, to over-write meaning, work-over, overthink, but also to palimpsest, erase, rewrite it with read-outs, replace proprioception and interoception with data outputs and analyses.
+It offered the illusion that I would gain insight by offering up the non-labor I was doing anyway, but by tracking it, extracting it, and selling it, made it have value and thus made it labor.
+Because then I attend to these devices, I spend money and time on them.
+Every day I check my heartbeat, I write or rather inscribe in data 'I got up at' or become vulnerable to a system who will know this about me, a google map which might implicate me in a future crime I have yet to imagine.
+The weight of this where before nothing existed.

 <!-- [XXX These read differently if you know us (and if you don't).
 We are each read into differently (as many other important scholars have said).] -->